yaarilab/yaarilab_documentation/documentation/ena_download_tool/index.md

-# ENA_Downloader
+# ENA Downloader

 ## Overview

-The `ENA_Downloader` is a Python tool designed to automate the process of downloading sequencing data files from the European Nucleotide Archive (ENA).
+The `EN Downloader` is a Python tool designed to automate the process of downloading sequencing data files from the European Nucleotide Archive (ENA).
 It fetches FASTQ files associated with a given project ID and organizes them into a specified directory structure

 ## GitHub
   [GitHub](https://github.com/yaarilab/ENA_download_script) repository

 ## How It Works

-### ENA_Downloader.py
+### ENA Downloader.py

-This script contains the `ENA_Downloader` class, which performs the main functionality of the tool.
+This script contains the `ENA Downloader` class, which performs the main functionality of the tool.

 #### Class `ENA_Downloader`